A Wrinkle in Time: Conformity on Camazotz

 Camazotz is a planet of extreme, enforced conformity, ruled by a disembodied brain called IT.
 Camazotz is similar to Earth, with familiar trees such as birches, pines, and maples, an ordinary hill on which the children arrive, and a town with smokestacks, which "might have been one of any number of familiar towns".
 The horror of the place arises from its ordinary appearance, endlessly duplicated.
-The houses are "all exactly alike, small square boxes painted gray", which, according to author Donald Hettinga, signals a comparison to "the burgeoning American suburbia", such as the post-war housing developments of Levittown, Pennsylvania.
+The houses are "all exactly alike, small square boxes painted gray", which, according to author Donald Hettinga, signals a comparison to "the burgeoning American suburbia", such as the post-war housing developments of Levittown, New York.
 The people who live in the houses are similarly described as "mother figures" who "all gave the appearance of being the same".
+The children in the houses all bounce their balls in unison, and those who do not appear to be tortured by IT.

 W. Blackburn compared Camazotz to "an early sixties American image of life in a communist state", which Blackburn later dismissed.

 Feminism

 A Wrinkle in Time has also received praise for empowering young female readers.
 Critics have celebrated L'Engle's depiction of Meg Murry, a young, precocious heroine whose curiosity and intellect help save the world from evil.
 The New York Times has described this portrayal as "a departure from the typical 'girls' book' protagonist – as wonderful as many of those varied characters are".

 In doing so, L'Engle has been credited for paving the way for other bright heroines, including Hermione Granger of the Harry Potter book series, as well as Katniss Everdeen of the Hunger Games trilogy.
 Regarding her choice to include a female protagonist, L'Engle has stated in her acceptance speech upon receiving the Margaret Edwards Award, "I'm a female.
 Why would I give all the best ideas to a male?"